CMEONE/harker-ms-bell-server/docs/install.md

 # Installing the App

-The Harker Bell Schedule can be installed onto your desktop or home screen, so you can use it just like a native app.
+The Harker MS Bell Schedule can be installed onto your desktop or home screen, so you can use it just like a native app.

 ## Instructions for iOS